pajocos/COMP/README.md

-### FEUP - COMP
+## D3FDG2Dot

-D3FDG2Dot: A tool to read JSON code representing a force-directed graph to be used in D3 and output the graph in the Dot format.
+A tool to read JSON code representing a force-directed graph to be used in D3 and output the graph in the Dot format.